State's coronavirus positivity rates drop; new deaths subside to 153, cases rise 3,220

 The mortality rate compares positive cases against deaths.

-The state's rate is 1.8 percent in one day for all deaths and cases, including nonresidents, compared with 3.1 percent in the United States and 3.4 percent worldwide, which passed 822,500 deaths and passed 24.0 million cases Tuesday.
+The state's rate is 1.8 percent for all deaths and cases, including nonresidents, compared with 3.1 percent in the United States and 3.4 percent worldwide, which neared 829,000 deaths and passed 24.3 million cases Wednesday.

 Palm Beach County's rate was 2.7 percent, compared with Broward at 1.7 percent and Miami-Dade with 1.5 percent.
 With much fewer deaths, the mortality rate is 3.4 percent in St. Lucie, 2.7 percent in Martin, 3.3 percent in Indian River and 1.2 percent in Okeechobee.